Xunnamius/black-flag/packages/extensions/README.md

 <!-- symbiote-template-region-end -->

-Black Flag Extensions (BFE) is a collection of high-order functions that wrap Black Flag commands' exports to provide a bevy of new declarative features, some of which are heavily inspired by [yargs's GitHub Issues reports][1].
+Black Flag Extensions (BFE) is a collection of surprisingly simple set-theoretic APIs that wrap Black Flag commands' exports to provide a bevy of new declarative features, some of which are heavily inspired by [yargs's GitHub Issues reports][1].
 It's like type-fest or jest-extended, but for Black Flag and yargs!

-The goal of these extensions is to collect validation behavior that I find myself constantly re-implementing while also standardizing my workarounds for a few of yargs's rough edges.
-That said, it's important to note that BFE does not represent a complete propositional logic and so cannot describe every possible relation between arguments.
-Nor should it; BFE makes it easy to fall back to using the yargs API imperatively when required.

 In exchange for straying a bit from the vanilla yargs API, BFE greatly increases Black Flag's declarative powers.

-> [!NOTE]
->
-> See also: [why are @black-flag/extensions and @black-flag/core separate
-> packages?][2]
+Note that BFE does not represent a [complete][2] [propositional logic][57] and so cannot describe every possible relation between arguments.
+Nor should it; BFE makes it easy to fall back to using the yargs API imperatively in those rare instances it's necessary.

 <!-- symbiote-template-region-start 3 -->